xbeat/Machine-Learning/README.md

 Python offers powerful tools for searching and retrieving images from datasets.
 This presentation will guide you through the process, from setting up your environment to implementing advanced search techniques.

+## Data Preprocessing Techniques with Pandas and NumPy

+Data Preprocessing with Pandas and NumPy

+Modern data analysis requires robust preprocessing to handle missing values, outliers, and inconsistent formats.
+This implementation demonstrates essential techniques for cleaning and transforming raw data using Pandas and NumPy, including handling missing values and feature scaling.

 ## Quasi-Newton Optimization Methods in Python

 Introduction to Quasi-Newton Methods